BDS Gateway to Dentistry (A208)

 Fees quoted are for 2021 entry only.
 Fees for 2022 will be confirmed, subject to government approval, later in 2021.

 |Part-time study||Part-time study is not available for this course|

 About BDS Gateway to Dentistry

 Gateway to Dentistry is aimed at students who have the potential to become dentists but do not meet the academic entry criteria to apply directly to our five-year undergraduate Dentistry course.
 Our Gateway courses are a widening participation initiative for UK students who fulfil specific criteria and wish to apply for a clinical programme in dentistry, medicine or veterinary science.

 During the Gateway year students will learn alongside each other, benefiting from shared interprofessional insight and the unique community of Bristol’s medical, dental and veterinary schools.
 Students will be taught by academic teachers who are scientists and clinicians.

-The Gateway course will deepen existing knowledge of core basic sciences underpinning clinical subjects and places emphasis on the development of personal and professional skills, attributes and behaviours that enable successful transition to university study.
+The Gateway course will deepen existing knowledge of core basic sciences underpinning clinical subjects.
+It places emphasis on the development of personal and professional skills, attributes and behaviours that enable successful transition to university study.
 Successful completion of the Gateway year allows automatic progression onto BDS Dentistry.

-This course is open to applicants from specific schools and colleges in the UK only.
-Further information and lists of the eligible schools and colleges can be found on the Admissions Statement (see below).
+This course is open to applicants from specific schools and colleges in the UK only and/or to those who have spent 3 months or more in care.
+Further information and lists of the eligible schools and colleges is available in the Admissions Statement (see below).